 Ladybugs and Organic Gardening

 I love to involve my kids in the garden as much as possible.
 Even though it’s not very big, they love to go on little walk abouts in the garden – checking on plant growth, looking for pests, and harvesting veggies!
-A request I often hear is “Mama, let’s go check on the garden”.
-They love watering too – but thanks to our new mulching method we can pretty much rely on the rain fall!
+A request I often hear is “Mama, let’s go check on the garden.”

 Inviting Ladybugs to Stay

-With my girls’ natural fascination with ladybugs, I thought it would be fun for us to build a ladybug house and order some ladybugs to release in the garden (these are the ones I bought).
-You need to be careful when releasing them though – do it at dawn or dusk, and if you want them to stay in your garden, build them a house and most importantly – wait to order them until you see some pests for them to eat.
+With my children’s natural fascination with ladybugs, I thought it would be fun for us to build a ladybug house and order some ladybugs to release in the garden.
+(These are the ones I bought.)
+You need to be careful when releasing them, though.
+You should release them at dawn or dusk.
+And if you want them to stay in your garden, you should build them a house.
+And, most importantly – wait to order your ladybugs until you see some pests for them to eat.
 If they have no natural food source, they will just leave.

 Building a Ladybug House